Learn Raspberry Pi FAQ and Troubleshooting

 You might notice that the Export Sidebar for the Raspberry Pi target shows not only the names of connected devices, but also the version of the runner code that is active on each rPi device.
 It will also remind you when a version update is needed to the Raspberry Pi to run the source code to match your current version of RNBO.

-Yes!
 The RNBOOSCQuery runner has built-in support for OSC control and auto-exposes all named parameters, inports and outports.
-You can use this information to build your own OSC patch, connect to third-party platforms like TouchOSC, or to connect directly from the Max using the rnbo.remote object.
+That means that you can set parameter values, send MIDI messages, and address inports by sending OSC messages to your Pi.
+You can use this information to build your own OSC patch with the udpsend object, or connect with third-party platforms like TouchOSC.
+Max also provides the rnbo.remote object which makes remote control even simpler, as well as a Web Interface that you can access from the browser.

 Can I access the list of available OSC messages?